Takao Omori

-Takao Omori (大森隆男, Ōmori Takao) is a Japanese professional wrestler, currently working for All Japan Pro Wrestling (AJPW), where he is a one-time Triple Crown Heavyweight Champion and seven-time World Tag Team Champion.
+Takao Omori (大森隆男, Ōmori Takao) is a Japanese professional wrestler, working for All Japan Pro Wrestling (AJPW), where he is a one-time Triple Crown Heavyweight Champion and seven-time World Tag Team Champion.
 He is also part of the All Japan Board of Directors.
 He has worked in New Japan Pro-Wrestling (NJPW), Pro Wrestling Noah (Noah) and Pro Wrestling Zero1 (Zero1).

 Professional wrestling career

 All Japan Pro Wrestling (1992–2000)

-After being trained by Animal Hamaguchi, Omori debuted in All Japan Pro Wrestling, initially languishing in the mid-card and only able to get some recognition in 1995, when he and Jun Akiyama captured the All Asia Tag Team Championship.
+After being trained by Animal Hamaguchi, Omori debuted in All Japan Pro Wrestling, initially languishing in the mid-card as most rookies in the company do when they debut, Omori would get his first big break in 1995, when he and Jun Akiyama captured the All Asia Tag Team Championship.
+Omori and Akiyama would hold the Championships for 1,076 days with 12 successful defenses, before losing the Championships to Johnny Smith and Wolf Hawkfield.
 In 1998, he and newcomer Yoshihiro Takayama formed the NO FEAR tag team.
 The team soon won both the All Asia Tag Team Championship and the World Tag Team Championship, becoming the first team to win both titles at the same time.
-When Mitsuharu Misawa formed Pro Wrestling Noah, they followed him and dyed their hair blond to match the change of environment.
+In late 1999, former Super Generation Army member Satoru Asako would join the group and would often compete alongside them in Six Man Tag matches.
+Hiroshi Hase, Masanobu Fuchi, Takeshi Morishima and Gary Albright would also support the team at times but weren't full fledged members.
+In 2000, Omori would make it to the finals of that year's Champion Carnival after beating Jun Akiyama, Mike Barton and Steve Williams in the first 3 rounds.
+In the finals he'd be defeated by Kenta Kobashi in 25 minutes and 12 seconds.
+Later on in 2000, AJPW's top star and former president Mitsuharu Misawa would form Pro Wrestling Noah.
+Omori, Takayama and Asako followed him and dyed their hair blond to match the change of environment.

 Omori's first American venture was in the World Wrestling Federation, where he competed in the 1996 Royal Rumble.
 He was eliminated by the returning Jake Roberts.